 #2.
 More women in vails than in Iran

 I stayed in Amman for 4 days and walked the streets a number of times.
 What surprised me was to see so many women in vails.
-Last year, I travelled for 2 weeks in Iran and didn’t see any women with more than a headscarf.
-In Amman, I saw a few women dressed head to toe, included with covered faces, in burka.
+Last year, I traveled for 2 weeks in Iran and didn’t see any women with more than a headscarf.
+In Amman, I saw a few women dressed head to toe, included with covered faces, in a burka.

 #3.
 I liked Jerash and Wadi Rum better than Petra

 Petra is supposed to be the highlight of any trip to Jordan.
-With good reason it is one of the modern day world wonders and I was super excited to finally visit Petra and see it with my own eyes.
+With good reason, it is one of the modern-day world wonders and I was super excited to finally visit Petra and see it with my own eyes.
 After 2 exhausting days, climbing ruins and gathering sand in my shoes, I discovered I actually liked the roman ruins of Jerash and my visit to Wadi Rum desert better than my visit to Petra.
 Maybe it was because I saw already so much of Petra or it was more exhausting than I expected, but looking back on my trip to Jordan, the highlight was not Petra, which surprised me.

 #4.
 Jerash is not a Unesco World Heritage Site (yet)

 I was absolutely amazed by this fact.
 The ancient Roman city of Jerash, that you can visit on a popular day trip from Amman is not on Unesco’s list.
-The amazing archaeological excavations, the significance in history and the modern day appeal did not give Jerash that extra push that is needed to get their claim of fame from Unesco.
-Ok, in all honesty, the site is on the tentative Unesco list since 2004, but hasn’t made it to the big list.
-Jordan has 5 Unesco World heritage listing but in my humble opinion, I hope Jerash will be added too to preserve and protect this ancient Roman city for future generations.
+The amazing archaeological excavations, the significance in history and the modern-day appeal did not give Jerash that extra push that is needed to get their claim of fame from Unesco.
+Ok, in all honesty, the site is on the tentative Unesco list since 2004 but hasn’t made it to the big list.
+Jordan has 5 Unesco World Heritage listing but in my humble opinion, I hope Jerash will be added too to preserve and protect this ancient Roman city for future generations.

 TIP: Visit Jerash!
 I absolutely loved it.
 It is a rare case to find such a well laid out and well preserved Roman city